EvaGraceSmith/Reading-Notes/401/class-16-AWS-Cloud-Servers.md

 Elastic Beanstalk simplifies the process of deploying and managing applications in the AWS cloud, making it an ideal choice for developers who want to focus on writing code and rely on AWS to handle the underlying infrastructure.
 It provides a scalable and managed environment for running web applications without the need for manual provisioning or complex setup.

-* Describe the relationship between EC2 and Elastic Beanstalk.
+#### Describe the relationship between EC2 and Elastic Beanstalk.

-The relationship between EC2 (Elastic Compute Cloud) and Elastic Beanstalk can be described as follows:

-EC2 is a foundational service within AWS that provides virtual servers (known as instances) in the cloud.
-It offers a flexible and scalable infrastructure for running various workloads.
-Users have full control over the EC2 instances, allowing them to customize the operating system, software, and configurations according to their needs.
-EC2 is highly configurable and suitable for a wide range of use cases.

-Elastic Beanstalk, on the other hand, is a higher-level service provided by AWS that simplifies the deployment and management of applications in the cloud.
-It abstracts away the underlying infrastructure details and automates the process of deploying applications on AWS, including the provisioning of EC2 instances.

-Elastic Beanstalk uses EC2 instances as the underlying compute resources for running the deployed applications.
-When you deploy an application using Elastic Beanstalk, it automatically provisions the necessary EC2 instances, load balancers, and other resources required to run your application.
-Elastic Beanstalk handles the deployment process, monitoring, and scaling of the EC2 instances based on the application's needs.

-Elastic Beanstalk provides a platform layer on top of EC2, managing the application lifecycle and allowing developers to focus on writing code rather than worrying about infrastructure management.
-It leverages the capabilities of EC2 for compute power, scalability, and flexibility.

-In summary, EC2 is a foundational service that provides the virtual server infrastructure, while Elastic Beanstalk is a higher-level service that simplifies application deployment and management by leveraging EC2 instances and other AWS resources.
-Elastic Beanstalk makes it easier to utilize the power of EC2 without the need for manual configuration and management, enabling developers to deploy applications quickly and efficiently.
+EC2 (Elastic Compute Cloud) is a web service that provides resizable compute capacity in the cloud.
+Elastic Beanstalk is a platform-as-a-service (PaaS) offering by AWS that automates the deployment and management of applications on EC2 instances, simplifying the process of deploying and scaling applications.

-* Name some benefits of using Elastic Beanstalk.
+#### Name some benefits of using Elastic Beanstalk.

 1. Easy Deployment: Elastic Beanstalk makes it easy to upload and deploy your applications without worrying about complicated setup or configurations.

 2. Scalability: Your application can automatically handle increased traffic and workload without you having to manually manage resources.